ziadoz/grokking-algorithms/notes.md

 The **recursive case** tells the function to call itself again.

-I think of recursion as winding something up until it hits the innermost point and then begins to unwind.
+I think of recursion as winding something up until it hits the innermost point before it begins to unwind again.
 Like that hadouken code meme.

 **Call Stack**